The 9 NFL teams with enough cap space to claim Odell Beckham Jr.

 - Oops!Something went wrong.Please try again later.

-The 9 teams with enough cap space to claim OBJ off waivers originally appeared on NBC Sports Chicago
+The 9 teams with enough cap space to claim OBJ off waivers originally appeared on NBC Sports Washington

 Odell Beckham Jr.'s Cleveland Browns tenure is over.